 Late in life, Morris experienced a blockage in his urethra that gave him trouble urinating.
 Today, scholars believe he may have been suffering from prostate cancer.
 The crafty Founding Father took a DIY approach to the problem - he attempted to treat the blockage by sticking a piece of whalebone up his urethra.
 In the process, he caused a great deal of damage that ultimately contributed to his death.

 Days after he died, a Boston newspaper reported that Morris died from "a short but distressing illness."

 Morris Married A Housekeeper Accused Of Adultery And Murder

-At a Christmas party in 1809, Morris announced he had just married Anne Gary Randolph, who was 22 years younger than the Founding Father.
-Anne—known as Nancy—had a reputation dating back to 1792, when she was accused of adultery and murder.
-At the time, Nancy, who was just 17, reportedly slept with her brother-in-law.
+At a Christmas party in 1809, Morris announced his marriage to Anne Gary Randolph, 22 years his junior.
+Anne - known as Nancy - had a reputation dating back to 1792, when she was accused of adultery and murder.
+Nancy, just 17 at the time, reportedly slept with her brother-in-law.
 The illicit union produced a baby who died shortly after birth.
-Nancy was put on trial for murder, though she insisted the baby had been stillborn.
+Nancy was tried for murder, though she insisted the baby had been stillborn.
 She was eventually acquitted.

 On the day he married Nancy, Morris wrote in his diary, “I marry this day Anne Gary Randolph.
 No small surprise to my guests.”

 Morris Lost His Leg After Sleeping With A Married Woman

 Morris lost his leg at age 32 after being hit by a carriage.
 But what sounds like a simple accident goes much deeper.
 The incident happened in Philadelphia at the intersection of Logan's Alley and Dock Street, according to historian Dave Kimball.
 Morris, a reputed ladies' man, found himself in hot water after a furious husband learned the Founding Father was sleeping with his wife.